Insolvency laws can affect securitisation at the following three levels:

 A Spanish SPE takes the form of a securitisation fund (fondo de titulización).
 By regulatory definition, an SPE has a separate set of assets and liabilities, lacks legal personality and is controlled by a management company – see 4.10 SPEs or Other Entities for further details.

-Article 1.1 of the Spanish Insolvency Law (Royal Decree-Law 1/2020) requires the status of “debtor” to be applied only to a legal person, so the SPE's lack of legal personality precludes the application of the insolvency proceedings thereto.
+Article 1.1 of the Spanish Insolvency Law (Royal Decree-Law 1/2020, as amended) requires the status of “debtor” to be applied only to a natural and legal person, so the SPE's lack of legal personality precludes the application of the insolvency proceedings thereto.
 In sum, securitisation noteholders (and other creditors, if any) will have limited recourse against the SPE: its assets.

 Insolvency of the Assignor of the Receivables

-A right of removal (derecho de separación) should be applied under the terms provided in Articles 239 and 240 of the Insolvency Law.
-That means that the perfected assignment of the relevant receivables shall be considered the property of the SPE, held by the insolvent assignor, which the assignor has no rights of use, security or retention (Article 239.1 of the Insolvency Law), except for money (due to its fungible condition there is commingling risk, even if paid into a separate bank account with no other source of cash).
+A right of removal (derecho de separación) should be applied under the terms provided in Articles 239 and 240 of the Spanish Insolvency Law.
+That means that the perfected assignment of the relevant receivables shall be considered the property of the SPE, held by the insolvent assignor, over which the assignor has no rights of use, security or retention (Article 239.1 of the Spanish Insolvency Law), except for money (due to its fungible condition there is commingling risk, even if paid into a separate bank account with no other source of cash).

 Insolvency of the Management Company

 Article 33 of Law 5/2015 provides for the compulsory replacement of the management company whenever such is affected by an insolvency situation.

 The applicable Spanish regulation does not contain a wide margin of discretion.
 An SPE has to be incorporated as an ad hoc special purpose fund, devoid of legal personality, and administered by a securitisation management company.